• Skip to primary navigation

 And, of course, restaurant fries are deep fried in a huge vat of oil.
 Not so good for your health.

-So yesterday I decided to surprise my kids with fries as a side at dinner.
+So yesterday I decided to surprise my kids with fries as a side to my dinner recipe.
 This way I could choose the healthiest ingredients.

 My Try At Healthier French Fries